gurugrit/Capstone_UCB_MLAI_2025/README.md

 <img width="430" height="264" alt="image" src="https://github.com/user-attachments/assets/b3cf96bd-8e84-4472-bc40-1f082799a747" />

-# Phases for this Project
+# Phases of this Project
 ## 1. Business Understanding and Objective
 Organizations that rely on phone numbers for identity verification and SMS-based systems (e.g., one-time passwords, referral programs, financial alerts) are increasingly targeted by fraudsters using fake, virtual, or reused phone numbers.
 These malicious actors exploit identity systems to:
 - ✅ Bypass user verification steps